spatialos/gdk-for-unity/docs/content/glossary.md

 #### v10.4+ Locator connection flow (stable version)
-Use this Locator service connection flow for:
+Use this Locator connection flow to:
- * Connecting a client-worker to a cloud deployment via the SpatialOS Launcher - [see SpatialOS documentation on the Launcher](https://docs.improbable.io/reference/latest/shared/operate/launcher#the-launcher)
+ * Connect a client-worker to a cloud deployment via the SpatialOS Launcher - [see SpatialOS documentation on the Launcher](https://docs.improbable.io/reference/latest/shared/operate/launcher#the-launcher)

 #### New v13.5+ Locator connection flow (alpha version)
-Use this Locator service connection flow for:
+Use this Locator connection flow to:

-* Connecting a client-worker to a cloud deployment via the SpatialOS Launcher - [see SpatialOS documentation on the Launcher](https://docs.improbable.io/reference/latest/shared/operate/launcher#the-launcher)
+* Connect a client-worker to a cloud deployment via the SpatialOS Launcher - [see SpatialOS documentation on the Launcher](https://docs.improbable.io/reference/latest/shared/operate/launcher#the-launcher)
-* Connecting a client-worker instance to a cloud deployment from the Unity Editor for debugging via the [development authentication functionality](https://docs.improbable.io/reference/13.5/shared/auth/development-authentication).
+* Connect a client-worker to a cloud deployment via your Unity Editor so that you can debug using the [development authentication flow](https://docs.improbable.io/reference/13.5/shared/auth/development-authentication).
 (Note that you can also use the Receptionist to connect in this situation.)

 Note that there are [other ways (SpatialOS documentation)](https://docs.improbable.io/reference/13.3/shared/deploy/connect-external) to connect a client-worker to a cloud deployment without using the Locator flow.